 There's a bit of an art to effectively loading recyclable commodities into your semis.
 Because the cost per trip is fixed, you want to maximize the weight in order to lower the transportation cost per ton.
 With a lower transportation cost per ton, you can negotiate a better price on those commodities from your hauler.
 A better price = more value, and more value = improving your bottom line.

-So when loading bales, do everything you can to minimize air space; you want to avoid paying to haul air.
-Here's how to do it:Read More >
+So when loading bales, do everything you can to minimize air space.
+You absolutely want to avoid paying to haul air.
+We've found this is the best method of loading to stay under your weight limit while maximizing available space:Read More >

 We've talked about why it's always cost-effective to divert plastic film, shrink wrap, and other LDPE away from your waste stream and into your recycling stream: every ounce of weight you save from the landfill is money in your pocket.
 Because the current market is strong and is expected to grow, so every bit of your shrink wrap is worth money.Read More >